tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

 - The strategy module itself can be backtested and analysed using :ref:`trade-executor` binary commands.

+- After you have created an independent strategy module, you need to run `trade-executor backtest` command against it to see your strategy module is functional (no import errors, backtest results are what is expected).

 Turning a backtest to a strategy module
 ---------------------------------------